HildaM/Advanced-ChatFile/README.md

 I use Ollama as my LLM interface.

+## NOTE!

+This is project is still programing, it may have some bug and problem!

+If you want to study the code or run the project, you just need place file data into 'test' folder for vectorDB store.

+And then, run `python main.py`.
+You will see result in your terminal if there is no problem.
+(I will add webui sooner or later....)

 ## Feature
 0. Ollama is the LLM interface!
 But you can switch to OpenAI
 1. Support retrivel Rerank.
 Based on [BGE Reranker](https://github.com/FlagOpen/FlagEmbedding/tree/master/FlagEmbedding/reranker)